zalando-nakadi/kanadi/README.md

 as [Monix](https://monix.io/)), [akka-stream](https://doc.akka.io/docs/akka/2.5/stream/index.html) is still the best when it comes to binary compatibility.
 It also comes with a lot of support for monitoring.
 Note that interopting between streams is possible with any other stream that follows the [Reactive Streams](http://www.reactive-streams.org/) protocol.
-* Scala 2.10.x support since akka-streams/akka-http does not support Scala 2.10
+* Scala 2.11.x support since akka 2.6 does not support Scala 2.11

 ### Current status